MPA INTERNSHIP GUIDELINES

 Introduction to the MPA Internship Experience

 The MPA internship is primarily designed to provide practical experience to pre-service students and in-service wishing to gain experience in the public/not-for-profit sector.
 The experiential component consists of a part-time (paid or unpaid) employment in a public service, not for profit sector or related private sector organization.
-The academic portion of the internship consists of the completion of a single semester of PA 5389.
+The academic portion of the internship consists of the completion of one or in some cases 2 semesters of PA 5389.
 The Internship course satisfies a required background course requirement for MPA students with no public or non-profit sector experience or can serve as an elective course on an MPA Degree Outline.

 An internship is required for all pre-service students, but may be taken by graduate students that are practitioners that are looking to move into a different area of public or not-for- profit service.
 The required internship for pre-service students is normally in addition to the 39-hour MPA curriculum.
 The internship may be counted as an elective primarily for practitioners that are wishing to make a career change.

-Additional details concerning the MPA internship program can be obtained by contacting the Internship Director.
-Starting in the Fall 2017 semester the Internship Director will be Dr. Howard R. Balanoff.
-His email is email@example.com and his phone # is 512/245-3453.
+Additional details concerning the MPA Internship Pprogram can be obtained by contacting the Internship Director, Dr. Howard R. Balanoff.
+His email is firstname.lastname@example.org and his phone # is 512/245-3453.

 The MPA Internship is primarily designed to provide practical on-the-job experience to pre- service students.
 The academic component consists of part-time (paid or unpaid) on-the-job experience in a government-related office or a non-profit or private sector organization.
 The purpose of the internship is to provide MPA students with an immersion-learning, integrative practicum.
 Ideally, the internship experience provides professional experience and an opportunity to integrate theories learned in the classroom with practical experience.
 In addition, the student intern is exposed to the daily routines, processes, procedures, and expectations of work life in the public and third sectors.